Avoiding Failure Patterns

 Buying for Future Gain

-This is why so many people lost money during the real estate crash.
-They bought property in the hopes that values would continue to rise and they could sell it to someone else before "the music stopped."
-A few people were even successful once or twice.
-But when the music stopped, tens of thousands ended up in foreclosure.
-NEVER buy a property with a negative cash flow!
-We see no difference between gambling at a casino and buying for "long term gain."
-If you don't have a positive cash flow today, don't buy it unless you really know what you are doing.
+Buying for future gain is one reason so many people lost money during the 2008 real estate crash.
+They bought property in the hopes that values would continue to rise and they could sell the properties to someone else before "the music stopped."
+A few people were even successful in the short term with this approach.
+But when the music stopped (as it always does), tens of thousands of properties ended up in foreclosure.
+NEVER buy a property with a negative cash flow in hopes of future gain!
+If a property will not generate a positive cash flow today, don't buy it.

 Family and Friends

 Family and friends are wonderful but not in business.
-We regularly hear from people that they bought their last property (and lost a bundle) from aunt Edith or that uncle Ed always wanted to be in the property management business and now they are in the process of trying to evict a tenant who will not pay the rent and is destroying their property.
+I regularly hear from people who bought an investment property from "aunt Edith" or their brother's best friend and are now in serious financial trouble.
 Don't even think about using family and friends.
+Real estate investing is a business, not a hobby.
 You have to be dispassionate and willing to replace any member of your investment team that does not perform.
-You need the best and the odds of being related to a star performer are about on par with winning the lottery.
+You need the best team members you can get and the odds of being related to a star performer are about on par with winning the lottery.

 One of the surest ways to fail is to manage the property yourself.
 We occasionally hear statements like, "I will manage the property myself to save the management fee."
 Don't do it, you will fail.
-For example, unless you have access to the right databases (you need several and they are not cheap) you can't even qualify a potential tenant (credit history is not the most important factor).
-If the property manager does not save you far more than their fee, you are working with the wrong property manager.
+Part of the problem is the misperception that the only role of the property manager is to collect rent after you buy a property.
+This is not true at all.
+A good property manager provides far more value than just collecting the rent.
+I will talk about this in detail in another article.

-We are not talking about being cost conscious; we are taking about cutting corners in places that matter.
-For example, one of our clients refused to spend $350 to fix the front yard of his property.
-He ended up with 3 months of vacancy before he finally rent it out through a subsidized program.
-He lost 3 months rent ($1,200x3 = $3,600).
+We are not talking about being cost-conscious; we are talking about cutting corners in places that matter.
+For example, one of our (former) clients refused to spend $350 to fix the front yard of a $200,000+ investment property he just acquired.
+To make a long story short, the property sat vacant for three months before it finally rented when similar (market ready) properties were renting in days.
+He lost 3 months rent ($1,200 x 3 = $3,600) to save $350.